katiestar99/ansible/docs/docsite/rst/dev_guide/testing_units.rst

 **********

 Unit tests are small isolated tests that target a specific library or module.
-Unit tests in Ansible are currently the only way of driving tests from python within Ansible's continuous integration process.
+Unit tests in Assible are currently the only way of driving tests from python within Assible's continuous integration process.
 This means that in some circumstances the tests may be a bit wider than just units.